Goldfish were the first fish to be raised as pets, and they are by far the best known of all aquarium fish!

 Goldfish start out small, usually an inch or two, but they can grow quite large.
 A size of more than 20 inches is not unusual.
-Many grow to the size of 12 inches and 5 pounds.
+Many grow up to 12 inches and can weigh as much as 5 pounds.
 These are not small fish.
-They are considered hardy and relatively long living with an average goldfish lifespan of 10 – 15 years, though 20 years is not uncommon.
+They are considered hardy and relatively long living.
+An average goldfish lifespan is 10 – 15 years, though 20 years is not uncommon.

 - Goldfish breeding

 Selective goldfish breeding has produced a wide variety of goldfish available to pet enthusiasts at a reasonable price.
-If you think of any anatomical fish characteristic, you can count on the fact that goldfish will carry it in the extreme.
-They can have bulging eyes and bodies but fins so delicate, they seem translucent.
+If you think of any anatomical fish characteristic, you can count on some variety of goldfish to exhibit it in the extreme.
+They can have bulging eyes and bodies but fins so delicate that they seem translucent.

 - Goldfish Colors

-Originally, the goldfish was the descendent of a rather plain fish, a wild carp, primarily a gray or silver color.
-However, through selective breeding, the Chinese were able to produce a variety of goldfish colors and body shapes.
+Originally, the goldfish was the descendent of a rather plain fish, a wild carp, which is primarily a gray or silver color.
+However, through selective breeding, Chinese fish keepers were able to produce a variety of goldfish colors and body shapes.
 The red and gold variety was selectively bred.
-The goldfish colors can also be metallic, flat, or iridescent.
+Goldfish colors can also be metallic, flat, or iridescent.

-Goldfish are often put into two main categories called single or double tailed.
-Types of goldfish with a single tail usually have longer sleeker bodies and a short single tail fin.
-The double tailed goldfish usually have rounder bodies with a double tail fin and are slower swimmers.
+Goldfish are categorized primarily as either single- or double-tailed.
+Single-tailed types of goldfish usually have long, sleek bodies and a short single tail fin.
+The double-tailed goldfish are usually slower swimmers with rounder bodies and a double tail fin.

 - Beginner goldfish

-There are many goldfish types to select from but some are hardier than others.
-The easiest to start with are the Common Goldfish.
-They are some of the hardiest, are readily available, and are inexpensive.
-Other good beginner gold fish include the Comet Goldfish, Fantail Goldfish, Ryukin Goldfish, and Shubunkin Goldfish,
+There are many goldfish types to select from, but some are hardier than others.
+The easiest to start with is the Common Goldfish.
+These hardy goldfish are both readily available and inexpensive.
+Other good beginner goldfish include the Comet Goldfish, Fantail Goldfish, Ryukin Goldfish, and Shubunkin Goldfish,

 - Fancy goldfish

-As you become more confident in keeping goldfish, you may want to try your hand at some of the more exotic looking types or the more delicate types.
+As you become more confident in keeping goldfish, you may want to try your hand at some of the more exotic-looking or more delicate types.
 Some readily available and less expensive fancy goldfish for sale include the all-time favorite Black Moor along with the Telescope Goldfish.
 These two are very hardy, but due to their poor vision need a bit more specialized housing.